seekrtech/gradle-spoon-plugin/README.md

   // The shardIndex option to specify which shard to run. shardIndex = 2

-  // Run tests in separate instrumentation calls. singleInstrumentationCall = true
+  // Run tests in separate instrumentation calls. (false by default) singleInstrumentationCall = true

+  // Run each test class in a different instrumentation instance. (false by default) classLevelInstrumentation = true

   // Do not fail build if a test fails, let all the tests run and finish. (false by default) ignoreFailures = true